shubhangi-ambapkar/donation-web-app/README.txt

 step 6: Integrate your PHPMailer with website (To send invoice to Donar when transaction get successful)

-You can watch my output in this Youtube link :
+You can watch my output in this video link :https://drive.google.com/file/d/14hAX7Ob2H1VE7BXW-JNTDT8VT2Lr1Slc/view?usp=sharing

-You can follow me on Linkedin :
+You can connect me on Linkedin :https://www.linkedin.com/in/shubhangi-ambapkar/